magicmq/docs-translator/README.md

 - `definition`: The format of a regular function definition.
 - `parameterRegular`: The format of a regular function parameter.
 - `parameterVararg`: The format of a VarArg parameter.
-- `returnRegular`: The format of a function return statement if the corresponding Java method does not return anything.
-- `returnWithValue`: The format of a function return statement if the corresponding Java method returns a value.
-Used only for translation of Java annotations (where an element may have a default value).
+- `returnStatement`: The return statement for functions.
+Generally should be left as `...`, since the generated .py files do not need to have functional code

 #### `field`:

 Options for formatting of fields.

 - `initializer`: The format of a field with a value.
-Used mainly for `static` and `final` fields.
+Used for `static` and `final` fields.
+- `valuesDocString`: The docstring to associate with a field.
+Use `%values%` to specify the original Java value(s) of the field (for reference, since they aren't included in the code itself).

 #### `docString`: